Bipolar Depression - Clinical Management in the Community

-Chair, Department of Psychiatry & Psychology
+Professor and Chair, Department of Psychiatry and Psychology

 An accurate diagnosis is, of course, the first step in making treatment decisions.
 Treatment choices in psychiatry are rarely straightforward, and bipolar depression is no exception to this general rule.
 Further, the number of FDA-approved medications for bipolar mania has tripled over the past decade, while the pharmacopoeia available for bipolar depression remains quite limited.(1)